Skip to content

 Components of such ecosystems typically are:

 • the ecosystem governance: defining the set of rules agreed upon by the parties in the ecosystem - which must be operationalised.
+The ecosystem governance typically defines a set of providers, who are providing services to enable basic ecosystem services (like trust services, catalogues – see chapter Enabling and Federation Services) which we define as “Federation Services”.

 • data ecosystems and data spaces, where participants adopt the governance, using the infrastructures “to access and use data in a fair, transparent, proportionate and/non-discriminatory manner with clear and trustworthy data governance mechanisms.”
-1
+1. Data Spaces can span across several Infrastructure and Data Ecosystems.

 3.1.2 Decentralised trust framework for ecosystems

-In this challenging environment where each Data Space wants to both be interoperable and yet adapts their governance to their vertical, domain-specific needs, local market regulation, the Gaia-X Trust Framework provides a set of world-wide applicable rules and specifications usable by:
+In this challenging environment where each Data Space wants to both be interoperable and yet adapt their governance to their vertical, domain-specific needs, local market regulation, the Gaia-X Trust Framework provides a set of world-wide applicable rules and specifications usable by:

 • the ecosystem governance (e.g.: Data Spaces authorities, such as Data Intermediaries from the Data Governance Act).